ergildo/LPR-A-to-Be/README.md

 Message broker where the photos will be published.

 ## 4. Events Producer (Spring boot/Kafka)
-Microservice where clients will connect to publish events to the Message Broker
+Microservice where clients will connect to publish photos to the Message Broker

 ## 5. Events Consumer (Spring Boot/Kafka)
-Microservice which will consume photos to Messaging Broker.
+Microservice which will consume photos to the Message Broker.

 ## 6. Rest API (Spring Boot)
 Microservices which provides LPR´s APIs.

 ## 7. Database (PostgreSQL)
-Database where the datas will be stored
+Database where the datas will be stored.

 # Dependencies
 Java 11,